iter8-tools/docs/docs/tutorials/integrations/kserve/http.md

 --8<-- "docs/tutorials/deleteiter8controller.md"

-??? note "Some variations and extensions of this experiment"
+??? note "Some variations and extensions of this performance test"
     1. The [http task](../../../user-guide/tasks/http.md) can be configured with load related parameters such as the number of requests, queries per second, or number of parallel connections.
     2. The [http task](../../../user-guide/tasks/http.md) can be configured to send various types of content as payload.